 ExoMars 2020 won’t be launched until… guess it… 2020, but missions are always designed years before the launching date, so ExoMars’ 2020 Rover’s final design has already been presented.
 Although we already had figures from previous sketches, we rushed on to create the first available scaled model of the rover’s latest and final design.

-The rover is basically a laboratory on wheels: once collected, a sample is delivered to the rover’s analytical laboratory, here, samples are analyzed in-situ with next-generation instruments that should determine the soil composition and identificate the presence of different substances such as minerals, organic substances, and biomarkers.
+The rover is essentially a laboratory on wheels: once collected, a sample is delivered to the rover’s analytical laboratory, here, they are analyzed in-situ with next-generation instruments that should determine the soil composition and identificate the presence of different substances such as minerals, organic substances, and biomarkers.